Lewisham Local

 • Dr. Gulen Petty - Chief Executive, 18 years charity sector experience

-• Ron Bourne - Voluntary Sector Programme Manager, 25+ years supporting community organizations
+• Ron Bourne - Voluntary Sector Programme Manager, 25+ years supporting community organisations

 • Simone Riddle - Food Justice Programme Manager